Free shipping on orders over 50€ up to 500g

 Zamak or Zamac

-Acronym of the alloy Zinc (95%), Aluminum (4%), Magnesium (approximately 0.03%), Copper (approximately 1%).
-Its melting point is around 400 ?
-C. Easy to work, it is ideal for die casting, because it has a very good fluidity.
-It is stronger than most plastics, but less than ferrous alloys.
+Acronym for the alloy Zinc (95%), Aluminium (4%), Magnesium (approx. 0.03%), Copper (approx. 1%).
+Its melting point is around 400°C. Easy to work with, it is ideal for die-casting, as it has excellent fluidity.
+It is more resistant than most plastics, but less so than ferrous alloys.

 Zircon

-It is a natural gem, renowned for its shine.
+This natural gem is renowned for its brilliance.
 It comes from a mineral called zirconium silicate.
-It is found in several colors: blue, pink, yellow, green, orange, red, fuchsia, pink?
-It can also be crystal color.
-It then looks a lot like a diamond because of its brilliance and transparency and can be used as a substitute in jewelry.
-This is why it is sometimes wrongly called "synthetic diamond".
-It should not be confused with zirconia (also called zirconium oxide or zirconia) which is an artificial stone.
+It comes in many colors: blue, pink, yellow, green, orange, red, fuchsia, pink...
+It can also be crystal-colored.
+Its brilliance and transparency make it look very much like a diamond, and it can be used as a substitute for diamonds in jewelry.
+This is why it is sometimes mistakenly called "synthetic diamond".
+It should not be confused with zirconia (also called zirconium oxide or zirconia), which is an artificial stone.

 Share with my friends